NHMDenmark/Mass-Digitizer/documentation/Postpreocessing_openRefine_documentation.md

 The broadgeographicalregion is duplicated into a column named 'localityname'.
 - Create column localityname based on column georegionname using expression grel:value

+The agentMiddleInitial must be checked to see if it has the value 'None'!

 The column 'catalogeddate' is needed and must be created from a timestamp column 'recordeddatetime' which requires these steps:
 - "Create column catalogeddate based on column recorddatetime using expression grel:value.slice(0,10)"`